MBA Counselling: What Does It Mean for Graduates?

 To fully understand what makes MBA counselling effective, you must also understand where it most commonly goes wrong.
 Applicants who fail to reach their target results consistently make the following mistakes.

-• The most common and consequential mistake is starting too late.
-For MBA counselling to be most effective, it should begin at least 12 to 18 months before the application deadline.
-Three to four months before submission leaves insufficient time to address genuine gaps in the profile, prepare for the entrance exam, and build the interview readiness that top programs emphasize.
+• The most frequent and the most significant error is to begin too late.
+To make MBA counselling most effective, it should start at least 12 to 18 months before the application deadline.
+Three or four months to submission is too short to actually work on the real gaps in the profile, prepare to take the entrance exam, and train to be interview-ready, as top programs emphasize.

 • Treating counselling as a service rather than a process produces shallow results.
 Candidates who expect their counsellors to write their SOPs for them, select colleges without their input, and coach them to perform rather than genuinely prepare them for the test are consistently disappointed.
-In order for counselling to be effective, the candidate must engage with it actively.
+For counselling to be effective, the candidate must actively engage with it.

 • Choosing programs based on brand rather than fit is one of the costliest mistakes candidates can make.
 A candidate who applies to programs with a poor placement track record in the roles and industries they target will have a weaker application narrative.
 They will also be less likely to convert, even if their exam percentile is competitive.

-• When candidates rely on anecdotal information rather than verified data, they make distorted or outdated decisions about placement outcomes, admission processes, and program quality.
+• In situations where candidates base their decisions on anecdotal rather than proven information, they end up making distorted or out-of-date decisions about placement outcomes, admissions, and program quality.
 Rather than relying on informal networks, a good counsellor will refer candidates to independent placement reports, verified admissions data, and current alumni perspectives.

 • Candidates with high percentile scores may undervalue the SOP and interview rounds as determinants of their selection, resulting in lower investment in the processes that directly affect their selection.
 At every tier-1 institution, there are more applicants with competitive exam scores than seats available.
 It is through the SOP and the interview that genuine shortlisting takes place.